Find out what a volunteer bat roost visitor (VBRV) does and how to get trained and licenced to carry out bat roost visits.

 You’ll need to go on bat roost visits with your trainer and other licenced VBRVs until you’ve got the right knowledge, skills and experience to receive your licence.

 You’ll also need to complete health and safety training.
 You’ll be emailed 4 modules to complete, plus an online test.
 The modules include:

 - dealing with aggression and violence

-You won’t be granted a licence if you don’t reach the level of competence or skill required.
+You will not receive a licence if you do not reach the level of competence and skill required.

 Contact Natural England

 - more information about becoming a VBRV